grinnellm/Reports/README.md

 These reports contain preliminary data, which may differ from the data used and presented in the final Pacific Herring stock assessments.

 ## Viewing final reports
-Final reports are stored in yearly folders; upen the folder to view the PDF report.
+Final reports are stored in yearly folders; open the folder to view the PDF report.